Feeling nervous is one of the many wonderful experiences we humans enjoy.

 One of the reasons you’re nervous is that you’re not sure what the outcome is going to be, so control all the variables you can by putting in whatever work is necessary.

-Let yourself feel as nervous as possible, as hard as you can
+Allow yourself to feel as nervous as possible, for as long as you can stand.

 I know that sounds horrendous, but stick with me.